open-source-at-thats-end/python/text-embeddings-and-groups-automatically/README.md

     - optionally split clusters larger than MAX_SIZE via a quick 2-means on that cluster (only if that env var is set),
     - return { term, cluster_id } for every term, plus chosen_k and overall silhouette.
 4. GET /healthz returns {"status": "ok"}.

+---

+K-means is an unsupervised machine learning algorithm that groups a dataset into a specified number $k$) of clusters.
+It works by iteratively assigning data points to the nearest cluster centroid and recalculating the centroids until the clusters stabilize.
+This process is used for tasks like customer segmentation, fraud detection, and image analysis, but it requires you to pre-define the number of clusters, and its performance can be affected by the initial random selection of centroids.
+How it works

+• Initialization: The algorithm begins by randomly selecting $k$ data points as the initial centroids (cluster centers).
+• Assignment: Each data point is assigned to the cluster with the closest centroid, based on a distance metric like Euclidean distance.
+• Update: The position of each centroid is recalculated as the mean of all data points now assigned to that cluster.
+• Iteration: Steps 2 and 3 are repeated until the centroids no longer move or a maximum number of iterations is reached, indicating the algorithm has converged.

+Key characteristics

+• Unsupervised: K-means is an unsupervised learning method, meaning it works with unlabeled data to find hidden patterns.
+• Iterative: The process is iterative, refining the clusters over several steps.
+• Distance-based: It relies on calculating the distance between data points and centroids.
+• Requires $k$: You must specify the number of clusters $k$) before running the algorithm.
+A common method for determining the optimal $k$ is the elbow method, which analyzes the reduction in variance for different values of $k$.

+Common uses

+• Customer segmentation (e.g., segmenting customers into "budget," "frequent," or "big spender" groups)
+• Anomaly detection
+• Document clustering
+• Image compression and segmentation
+• Delivery route optimization